kvc0/goodmetrics/README.md

 Not only that, your data remains related.
-You can pivot your measurements by any dimension or value threshold, because you are standing on the shoulders of decades of great minds investing in SQL.
-It might sound sexy to reinvent data storage, but most of the time... "good" is best.
+You can pivot your measurements by any dimension or value threshold, because you are standing on the shoulders of decades of great minds investing in PostgresQL.
+It might sound sexy to reinvent time series data storage, but most of the time... "good" is best.

 ## Not perfect huh?
 You could make every single stack in your application a unit of work and emit